Lassana Diarra: Anzhi Makhachkala

 After falling down in the pecking order, Diarra was linked to join Russian side Spartak Moscow.
 On transfer deadline day, 31 August 2012, Diarra joined Anzhi Makhachkala on a four-year deal for an undisclosed fee.
 He was originally meant to join merely on loan, but the club decided to make the deal permanent.
-After joining Anzhi, Diarra made an explanation that he joined the club, claiming that Samuel Eto'o persuaded him to join and insisted money was not the reason he joined.
+After joining Anzhi, Diarra made an explanation about why he joined the club, claiming that Samuel Eto'o persuaded him to join and insisted money was not the reason he joined.